Bruce MacGregor (musician)

-Bruce MacGregor is a Scottish fiddler and broadcaster who founded Blazin' Fiddles in 1998, and currently presents Travelling Folk on BBC Radio Scotland.
+Bruce MacGregor is a Scottish fiddler and broadcaster who founded Blazin' Fiddles in 1998.

 Bruce MacGregor was born in Inverness in 1970.
 MacGregor is the current director for Bogbain Farm and a director of MacGregor's Bar in Inverness.
 He is also a co-director of the 'Spirit of the North' festival.

 MacGregor was a pupil of Donald Riddell CBE, who also taught fellow fiddlers Highland Duncan Chisholm and Iain MacFarlane, who both joined MacGregor in the first Blazin' Fiddles line-up.